Bray’s release, WWE concern, WWE gold medal

 Flair released by WWE

-Ric FLair and WWE came to a mutual agreement this week on the legends release.
+Ric FLair and WWE came to a mutual agreement last week on the legends release.

 WWE recruit wins Olympic gold